st-bert/learn-microservices/modules/communication/slides/6 - Async communication (Spring Cloud Stream).md

       instanceCount: 3
 ```

 The `instanceCount` value represents the total number of application instances between which the data should be partitioned.
 The `instanceIndex` must be a unique value across the multiple instances, with a value between 0 and `instanceCount` - 1.
 The instance index helps each application instance to identify the unique partition(s) from which it receives data.
 It is required by binders using technology that does not support partitioning natively.
 For example, with RabbitMQ, there is a queue for each partition, with the queue name containing the instance index.
-With Kafka, if `autoRebalanceEnabled` is true (default), Kafka takes care of distributing partitions across instances, and these properties are not required.

 Start the system landscape with the following commands:

 ```
-$ export COMPOSE_FILE=docker-compose-one-to-many-partitions.yml
+export COMPOSE_FILE=docker-compose-one-to-many-partitions.yml
-$ docker compose up --detach
+mvn clean package -Dmaven.test.skip=true docker compose build docker compose up --detach
 ```

 Using the [web interface](http://localhost:15672/) of LavinMQ it is possible to observe that the messages exchange receives 5 events/s and publishes the same events on three different (named) queues.
 Each event is consumed once by only one consumer.
 Thus, the output rate is 5 events/s.
 However, by checking the logs, it is possible to observe how each consumer receives *all* five messages pertaining to same ID.